-Without a fireworks permit, fireworks are only permitted until 11 p.m. on Victoria Day, Canada Day and New Year’s Day, and for the duration of the Lunar New Year and Diwali (as per the Regulatory Matters by-law).
+Without a business licence for fireworks/pyrotechnic display and/or an applicable Special Event Permit, fireworks are only permitted on Victoria Day, Canada Day and New Year’s Day, and for the duration of the Lunar New Year and Diwali (as per the Regulatory Matters By-law).
+The Noise By-law prohibits the detonation of fireworks after 11pm.

 Every year, thousands of Canadians, mostly children, are hurt by consumer fireworks such as sparklers and firecrackers.
 Fireworks also cause many fires so please adhere to the following reminders for your celebrations.